tuned-org-uk/arrowspace-rs/CONTRIBUTING.md

 ## Contribution Best Practices

 * Read this [how-to about Github workflow here](https://guides.github.com/introduction/flow/) if you are not familiar with.

-* Read all the texts related to [contributing for an OS community](https://github.com/HTTP-APIs/hydrus/tree/master/.github).

 * Read this [how-to about writing a PR](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) and this [other how-to about writing a issue](https://wiredcraft.com/blog/how-we-write-our-github-issues/)